andres-lowrie/lang/docs/content/docs/basics/blocks.md

 {
   x:int,
   y:int,
-  z:int, all:point //<= That means this is a function and therefore a body block }
+  z:int, all:point //<= That means this is a function and therefore this should be body block }
 ```